IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-To address the lower accuracy and lack of temporal dynamics representation in the previous motif discovery methods, we propose a new method for pattern distance measurement, which is inspired by Dynamic Time Warping (DTW).
-Although DTW has long been proven to outperform ED measure in terms of accuracy and detecting temporal dynamics, i.e. time shifting and time stretch \cite{Ding2008}, the ED was the preferred pattern similarity measure in motif discovery research, e.g., \cite{Linardi2020, Yeh2017, Akbarinia2019, Zimmerman2019, Zhu2018}, due to lower complexity.
-The ED and DTW measures are given in \eqref{eq:Ed} and \eqref{eq:DTW}-\eqref{eq:DTW-2}, respectively, where two sub-patterns $\mathbf{X}$ and $\mathbf{Y}$ with the same length, $m$, are compared by ED and DTW.
+One issue in the previous motif discovery methods is the lack of temporal dynamics representation.
+Although DTW has long been proven to outperform the ED measure in terms of accuracy and detecting temporal dynamics, i.e., time shifting and time stretch \cite{Ding2008}, the ED was the preferred similarity measure in motif discovery research, e.g., \cite{Linardi2020, Yeh2017, Akbarinia2019, Zimmerman2019, Zhu2018}, due to lower complexity.
+The ED and DTW measures are given in Equation~\eqref{eq:Ed} and Equations~\eqref{eq:DTW}-\eqref{eq:DTW-2}, respectively, where two sub-patterns $\mathbf{X}$ and $\mathbf{Y}$ with the same length, $m$, are compared by ED and DTW:

+DTW finds the minimum warping path and its associated distance of the two sub-patterns with Equations~\eqref{eq:DTW}-\eqref{eq:DTW-2}: